 pollution prevention-The use of materials, processes, and practices that reduce or eliminate the generation and release of pollutants, contaminants, hazardous substances, and waste into land, water, and air.
-For the Department of Energy, this includes recycling activities.
+For DOE, this includes recycling activities.

 polychlorinated biphenyls (PCBs)-A group of toxic, persistent chemicals used for insulating purposes in electrical transformers and capacitors and in gas pipeline systems.
+Certain polychlorinated biphenyls are designated as hazardous waste according to 6 NYCRR 371.3.